rallepalaveev/A2RESET/Readme.md

 I hope it can be useful to someone.

 I have added new functionality to the firmware - v2.0.
-If you press the button quickly within 1 second then the computer prforms a warm reset and drops to monitor.
+If you press the button twice quickly within 1 second then the computer prforms a warm reset and drops to monitor.